egemose/DroneVideoMeasure/manual/manual.md

 - video name, name of video file
 - project, name of project
 - pro. version, version of the program used. (only useful for debugging)

+### Typical issues

+Lack of free space on harddrive.

+Logfile was not converted before uploading it to Drone Video Measure.